He Said, She Said (Brooklyn Nine-Nine): Plot

-Amy reveals to Jake that the case is personal for her as the captain at her previous precinct, who she had viewed as her mentor, once tried to kiss her after he helped her become a detective, feeling she "owed him" — which resulted in her immediate transfer to the 99th precinct.
+Amy reveals to Jake that the case is personal for her as the captain at her previous precinct, whom she had viewed as her mentor, once tried to kiss her after he helped her become a detective, feeling she "owed him" — which resulted in her immediate transfer to the 99th precinct.
 She never told this to anyone, fearing that she would lose out on other promotions.
-Jake decides to continue helping her and seeks evidence from an oafish co-worker named Beefer, who reveals Haggerty has a text chain with many men in the company where they talk about sexual incidents in the office; Beefer makes it clear he's helping them solely because having his co-worker's career ruined will earn him a huge promotion.
-Haggerty is charged with sexual assault but Keri quits the company, feeling she does not have any chance of advancing in the field but firmly stating she has no regrets about pursuing justice.
+Jake decides to continue helping her and seeks evidence from a co-worker named Beefer, who reveals Haggerty has a text chain with many men in the company where they talk about sexual incidents in the office; Beefer makes it clear that he is helping them solely because having his co-worker's career ruined will earn him a huge promotion.
+Haggerty is charged with sexual assault but Keri quits the company, feeling she does not have any chance of advancing in the field but stating she has no regrets about pursuing justice.
 Amy feels saddened but Rosa assures her she helped by showing that one of Keri's co-workers has come forward with her own story.

 Meanwhile, Holt is notified that a criminal he caught years ago, Ernest Zumowski (also known as The Disco Strangler), has died during a prison transport.
 However, Holt is convinced that he faked his death to escape, despite the fact that the killer is over 80 years old and the body's DNA matches with that of Zumowski.
-A camera reveals Zumowski faked his death and fled through the woods.
-Leading a team through the city, Holt manages to recapture Zumowski, though the moment doesn’t feel as satisfying as Holt thought now that Zumowski is an elderly man.
+A camera reveals Zumowski did fake his death and fled through the woods.
+Leading a team through the city, Holt manages to recapture Zumowski, though the moment does not feel as satisfying as Holt thought now that Zumowski is an elderly man.